aihimel/wc-call-for-price/readme.txt

 === WC Call For Price ===
 Contributors: wcpress
-Tags: call for price, request a quote, name your price, price, pricing Requires at least: 4.9
+Tags: call for price, request a quote, name your price, catalog-mode, hide-price Requires at least: 4.9
 Tested up to: 6.5
 WC requires at least: 5.0.0